sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 1. After you fill out the form, click **Save**.
 1. Check the email account and click the link in the email to verify the Sender email.
-   * To resend your verification email, click the gear icon under Actions on the Sender Management page and select Resend Verification.
+   * To resend your verification email, click the action menu on the Sender Management page and select Resend Verification.
    * If you have a [verified whitelabel domain]({{root_url}}/User_Guide/Settings/Whitelabel/index.html) and your sender email address matches that domain exactly, your sender identity will automatically verify.

 {% info %}
 Your verification link is only valid for 48 hours.
 After that time you will need to restart the verification process.